CPS-IT/project-builder/README.md

 </div>

-A template repository with templates for various project types developed at [coding. powerful. systems.
+The CPS Project Builder serves as a template repository providing a generic way to create a various set of project types developed at [coding. powerful. systems.
 CPS GmbH][1].
-The project comes with a powerful configuration and templating system that allows to kickstart new project in seconds.
-By using the Composer command [`create-project`][2], it was never easier to create new project repositories from command line.
+The project comes with a powerful configuration and templating system that allows to kickstart a new project in  seconds.

+By simply using the Composer command [`create-project`][2] it was never easier to create new project repositories from command line.

 ## :rocket: Features

 * Kickstarter package for new projects
 * Modern configuration and templating system
 * Support for templating of external dependencies
-* Easy extensible for new project types
+* Easily extensible for new project types

 ## :zap: Usage